linz/linz-lds-bde-schema/doc/lds-full-landonline-data-dictionary-and-models.md

 STATUS             | VARCHAR(4)             | The status of the title. <br> See Reference Code Group TTLS for valid values ISSUE_DATE         | DATETIME YEAR          | The date on which the title was issued.
 REGISTER_TYPE      | VARCHAR(4)             | Indicates the register the title is contained in (eg, the Computer Freehold Register, Computer Interest Register) <br>  See Reference Code Group TTLR for valid values.
 TYPE               | VARCHAR(4)             | Indicates the type of title.
-Examples of title type include Freehold, Leasehold, Composite and Supplementary Record Sheet. <br> See Reference Code Group TTLT for valid values.
+Examples of title type include Freehold, Leasehold, and Supplementary Record Sheet. <br> See Reference Code Group TTLT for valid values.
 __*AUDIT_ID*__     | INTEGER                | Id used to link to the associated audit details.
 STE_ID             | INTEGER                | The id of the statute that the title is issued under.
 This will be the Unit Titles Act for supplementary record sheets and the Land Transfer Act for all other titles. <br> This is displayed on the title views.
 GUARANTEE_STATUS   | VARCHAR(4)             | The status of the State guarantee relating to a title. <br> A title may be fully guaranteed or "Limited as to parcels" which means that a fully guaranteed title will not be issued for the land until a survey plan of the land has been deposited.
 See Reference Code Group TTLG for valid values.
-PROVISIONAL        | CHAR(1)                | A flag indicating if the title is provisional.
+PROVISIONAL        | CHAR(1)                | A flag indicating if the title is qualified (previous known as provisional).
 Used for display in the title view header.
 SUR_WRK_ID         | INTEGER                | Titles of type Supplementary Record Sheet display a plan id in the title view.
 This contains the link to the corresponding work id of the SRS plan.
 MAORI_LAND         | CHAR(1)                | ‘Y’ or ‘null’.
 Identifies titles which may potentially be Maori Land.
 It is known to contain omissions and errors and is indicative only.
 In many cases this is set to ‘null’ (no information)
 TTL_TITLE_NO_SRS   | VARCHAR(20)            | Unit titles are linked to a single Supplementary Record Sheet title. <br>  This contains the SRS title number if the current title is a unit title.